of graduate employers say relevant experience is essential to getting a job with them

 - Secure English is important when preparing a CV or business proposal, or when advertising/marketing your business.

-- Ideally, you will require a minimum of 4 GCSEs at grade 3 (grade D) or above.
+- 4 GCSEs at grade 3 (grade D) or above, or equivalent.

 Teaching and assessment